-This section provides typical power consumption values for a complete Ethernet interface based on the LAN9217, including the power dissipated by the magnetics and other passive components.
+This section provides typical power consumption values for a complete Ethernet interface based on the LAN9218i, including the power dissipated by the magnetics and other passive components.
+All of these values are preliminary.

-Please refer to the SMSC application note AN15.5 - "Migrating from LAN9117 to the LAN9217", that can be found on SMSC's web site www.smsc.com, which contains additional details on magnetics and other components used.
+Please refer to the SMSC application note AN14.10 - "Migrating from LAN9118 to the LAN9218I", that can be found on SMSC's web site www.smsc.com, which contains additional details on magnetics and other components used.